Nhoya/MycroftAI-RCE/README.md

 ## Affected devices

-All the devices running Mycroft <= ? with the websocket server exposed
+All the devices running Mycroft <= ? with the websocket server exposed (Mark-I has the websocket behind a firewall by default)

 ## Interested in my work?